monome/docs/norns/shield.md

 ![](https://monome.org/docs/norns/image/norns-shield-assembly3.png)

-Insert your newly-flashed microSD card into the Raspberry Pi and attach the Pi to the corresponding header on the shield.
 Attach the white case.
 Add four long screws to secure the case (**please be careful not to over-tighten, as these screws will pull the shield downward and too much pull might crack the acrylic top**).
 Finally, add the rubber feet:

 ![](https://monome.org/docs/norns/image/norns-shield-assembly4.png)

+Lastly, insert your newly-flashed microSD card into the Raspberry Pi and attach the Pi to the corresponding header on the shield.

 ## power on, power off